 - Boosting the immune system's ability to get rid of cancer cells

 Hormone therapy is used to treat cancers that are fueled by hormones, such as breast, prostate, and ovarian cancers.
 It uses surgery, or drugs to stop or block the body's natural hormones.
 This helps slow the growth of cancer cells.
 The surgery involves removing organs that make hormones: the ovaries or testes.
-The drugs are given by IV or as pills.
+The drugs are given by injection or as pills.

 Hyperthermia uses heat to damage and kill cancer cells without harming normal cells.